 As for comparative fault, Ohio laws allow plaintiffs to recover at least partial compensation even if they are somewhat responsible.
 The courts will simply reduce the plaintiff’s compensation award by his or her percentage of fault.
 Your attorney can help you gather minimize your fault for a bicycle crash to maximize compensation.

 Most Common Causes of Bicycle Accidents in Columbus

 Identifying the cause of your bicycle accident is one of the first steps toward obtaining compensation.
 You or your lawyer must determine how your crash occurred.
 The driver who collided with you might have been texting and driving, for example, or an overgrown shrub might have been concealing a stop sign.
-Hiring Elk & Elk will put you in touch with investigators who can determine the cause of your accident.
+Hiring a bicycle accident lawyer at Elk & Elk will put you in touch with investigators who can determine the cause of your accident.

 - Distracted and negligent drivers

 - Drunk drivers